Keith Jackson (tight end): Professional career

-After being drafted by the Philadelphia Eagles in 1988, Jackson recorded 81 receptions for 869 yards, and 6 touchdowns in his first season, along with seven catches for 142 yards in the Eagles' only playoff game that year, and won the NFC Rookie of the Year award.
+After being drafted 13th overall by the Philadelphia Eagles in the first round of the 1988 NFL draft, Jackson recorded 81 receptions for 869 yards, and 6 touchdowns in his first season, along with seven catches for 142 yards in the Eagles' only playoff game that year, and won the NFC Rookie of the Year award.
 The Eagles team record of 869 receiving yards in Jackson's rookie season was broken by DeSean Jackson in 2008, who also became the first rookie since Keith Jackson to lead the team in receptions.
-The two are not related.
+In 1992, Jackson was part of a lawsuit to challenge the "Plan B" form of free agency (filing the suit in federal court), which let each team protect 37 players in a limited form of free agency.
+When the lawsuit was ruled in favor of the filers, Jackson was declared a free agent immediately.

-Having signed a four-year, $6 million contract in 1992, made his Miami Dolphins debut in a 37-10 win versus the eventual AFC champion Buffalo Bills.
-Jackson recorded four receptions and 64 receiving yards, including a 24-yard touchdown score.
+On September 28, 1992, he signed a four-year, $6 million contract with the Miami Dolphins.
+Jackson made his Miami Dolphins debut six days later in a 37–10 win versus the eventual AFC champion Buffalo Bills, recording four receptions and 64 receiving yards, including a 24-yard touchdown score.

 In his nine seasons, Jackson made the Pro Bowl five times (1988–1990, 1992, 1996).
+On March 29, 1995, he was traded to the Green Bay Packers for a second round draft pick when Miami signed Eric Green, making Jackson expendable.
+Initially not happy, he held out until October, crediting Reggie White among other things.
 In his final season, Jackson made 40 receptions for 505 yards and a career-high 10 touchdowns, assisting the Green Bay Packers to a 13–3 record and a win in Super Bowl XXXI.
+On March 26, 1997, he announced his retirement, stating that he had noticed his skills were starting to decline but also noting that the win influenced him to retire on top.

-Jackson finished his career with 441 receptions for 5,283 yards and 49 touchdowns.
+Jackson finished his career with 441 receptions for 5,283 yards and 49 touchdowns, with the latter category being 3rd most among tight ends when he retired.

 During his career, every time he had a highlight on NFL Primetime, ESPN anchor Chris Berman would make reference to his famous name by imitating the voice of sports broadcaster Keith Jackson.

+In 2022, the Professional Football Researchers Association named Jackson to the PFRA Hall of Very Good Class of 2022.